top of page

 It's not just about working out your keywords and then ramming them into your copy a few dozen times.
 SEO is a field in which copywriters need to put time, effort and expense if they want to be any good at it.

-You can usually spot a decent SEO copywriter because their own website ranks pretty well.
+You can usually spot a decent freelance SEO copywriter because their own website ranks pretty well.

 SEO (search engine optimization) is all about making amendments and technical tweaks to your web pages so that you boost your chances of ranking on Google.

-Your SEO firm will find you new keywords, establish link building opportunities, develop good website architecture and do a thousand other things that only search engines and SEO wizards understand.
+Your SEO firm will establish link building opportunities, develop good website architecture and do a dozen other things that only search engines and SEO wizards understand.

 What they often don't do, though, is SEO copywriting.